Oil Painting Supplies for Beginners

 Ideas for Paintings

-In order to use images to get ideas for paintings or to draw them from observation, free images should be used.
+In order to use images to get ideas for paintings, or to draw them from observation, use royalty-free images.

 Quite a few websites provide free images for use by artists or anybody else.

 It is customary to sign on finished artworks.
 You can sign using a synthetic round brush, or a synthetic liner brush.

 In addition to a signature, add contact details, such as phone number, website address, or e-mail address on the back of the canvas.

 Add some technical details, like canvas dimensions, and a date.

 Oil painting is a particularly forgiving medium.
 If something in the painting does not work, it is possible to wipe it with a paper towel or a cloth.
 Another solution is to paint over it once the lower layer of oil paint hardens.